orsinium/notes/rpg/bend-char.md

 + Dog
 + Walkie-talkie

-## Drive

-This is what drives your character, makes you go into adventures, even risk your live.
-Pick one or make your own:

-+ They say I'm the most curious person alive.
-+ Drawn to anything different or strange
-+ I'll do anything to get away from home.
-+ I'm in it for the thrill.
-+ It's the right thing to do.
-+ There is more to this world than what meets the eye.
-+ My friends need me.
-+ I love mysteries.
-+ I want to find answers to the big questions in life.
-+ I need something to brag about.

 ## Pride

 Pick what you're proud of, something that makes you feel strong, important, and valuable.
-It drives your decisions, can make you risk your live, put into troubles.
-It's similar to drive but is more about your internal laws, what you believe.
-Drive is something that you just like and can be changed over time, pride is something you believe and always follow.
+It drives your decisions, can make you risk your live, put into troubles, drive into adventure, something you believe and always follow.
 For example:

 + Nothing scares me.
 + I never lie.